finopsfoundation/framework/resources/april-update.md

 - **[Accurate Forecasting-WG](https://framework.finops.org/challenges/accurate-forecasts/)**: first draft preview of playbook plus member stories by Melanie (CVS) and Dieter (Roku) with user stories from Scott Linn (Chevron) and Drew Lowe (Hulu)
 - **Tracking Cloud TCO** with Anthony Tambasco, NBC Universal/Comcast
 - **[Multi-Cloud-WG](https://finopsfoundation.slack.com/archives/CNK7WDDEH)**: See an outline of the Working Group's first efforts to normalize billing terminology between cloud providers led by Kim (Target)
-- **Engineering Action Primer** - 10 minute crash course on enabling engineers on cost consciousness by Rob Martin (FinOps Foundation, former AWS)
+- **FinOps for Engineers**: 10 minute crash course on enabling engineers on cost consciousness by Rob Martin (FinOps Foundation, former AWS)
 - **[Container Cost Playbook](https://framework.finops.org/challenges/calculating-container-costs/)**: Restarting last year's working group to update the whitepaper and playbook
 - **Growing the FinOps Foundation Team:** more new FTE hires including a product leader for the Framework!
 - **[Training & Certification](https://www.finops.org/events)**: This month's instructor led FinOps Practitioner Certification is led by Ashley Hromatko (Pearson)